DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/aws-installation.md

 * You can also create a user at this point.
 To do so, in the admin console go to Users > Add User

+### Add new users

+After logging into the authentication system, the admin user can create new Atlas users:

+* In the sidebar, go to `Users` > `Add user`

+* Enter information for the new user and save

+* Go to `Credentials` tab to configure a password for the new user

 ## Setup worker node